masesgroup/PLCOnNet/src/documentation/articles/commandlineswitch.md

 ---
-title: Command-line switch of PLC4X suite for .NET
+title: Command-line switch of .NET suite for PLC4X
-_description: Describes the command-line switch of PLC4X suite for .NET
+_description: Describes the command-line switch of .NET suite for PLC4X
 ---

-# PLC4Net: Command line switches available
+# PLCOnNet: Command line switches available

-_plc4net_ accepts the following command-line switches:
+_plconnet_ accepts the following command-line switches:

 * **LogClassPath**: put in command line the switch to output all Jars found